chungers/infrakit/docs/content/gcp/index.md

 The [machine type] for your Worker nodes.
 The default value is `g1-small`.
 If you're testing, `g1-small` instances are fine.

+#### managerBootDiskSize

+The size of the Manager boot disks in Gb.
+The default value is `10`.

 #### managerDiskSize

-The size of the Manager boot disks in Gb.
+The size of the Manager data disks in Gb.
 The default value is `100`.

 #### workerDiskSize